 A player who is suspended is not eligible for any refund of any season fee nor are they allowed to sit on the bench during the games for which they were suspended.
 When a player is expelled, they forfeit any unused portion of their league fee.
 An expelled player can apply for probationary reinstatement to the league after two seasons.

 Because coaches and captains set the example for their teams, it is especially important that they be held to the highest standard of conduct.
-If a coach or captain is suspended, he or she will be removed from their position and the MGHA Board will appoint a new coach or captain.
+If a coach or captain is suspended, they will be removed from their position and the MGHA Board will appoint a new coach or captain.

 Reporting and Responding to Code of Conduct Violations